octokit/octokit.net/CONTRIBUTING.md

 it all.
 Don't forget to sign up for a [GitHub account](https://github.com/signup/free), if you haven't already.

-## Submitting Issues

-We track all issues and outstanding work [here](https://github.com/octokit/octokit.net/issues).
-If you've found a bug or issue, check that someone else hasn't already reported it.

-When submitting an issue, including some of the below will help to identify and resolve the issue quicker:

- * the version of Octokit.net you are using
- * the expected behaviour, compared to the actual behaviour
- * the steps to recreate the issue
- * a code sample
- * HTTP request/response details (be careful to not post anything sensitive!)

 ## Getting Started

 You can clone this repository locally from GitHub using the "Clone in Desktop"